National Emergency Message

 A National Emergency Message (SAME code: EAN), formerly known until 2022 as an Emergency Action Notification, is the national activation of the Emergency Alert System (EAS) used to alert the residents of the United States of a national or global emergency such as a nuclear war or any other mass casualty situation.
 This alert can only be activated by the president of the United States or a designated representative thereof, such as the vice president.
 The Emergency Broadcast System (EBS) also carried the Emergency Action Notification.
-No president has ever activated the alert aside from testing, such as the 2011 national EAS test and the 2018 national EAS and WEA tests.
+Except for the 2011 national test, which utilized the Emergency Action Notification alert type, no president has ever issued a National Emergency Message.

 Operation

-EAN messages are treated differently to other EAS messages.
+National Emergency Messages are treated the same as any other message transmitted over the Emergency Alert System, except that stations are required to relay them.
 When a message is received, the receiver is to open an audio channel to the originating source until the End of Message (EOM) tones are received.
 After the EOM is received, stations will return to normal programming in order to broadcast immediate news coverage of the event.

 Formerly, stations would not resume broadcast until an Emergency Action Termination (SAME code: EAT) was issued.

 The order of broadcast

 Before the header codes and attention signal are sent, the participating station reads an introductory script.

+"This is a National Emergency Message requested by the White House.
+All broadcast stations will follow activation procedures in the EAS Operating Handbook for a national level emergency.
+The President of the United States or his representative will shortly deliver a message over the Emergency Alert System."